Painted ladies

-In American architecture, painted ladies are Victorian and Edwardian houses and buildings repainted, starting in the 1960s, in three or more colors that embellish or enhance their architectural details.
-The term was first used for San Francisco Victorian houses by writers Elizabeth Pomada and Michael Larsen in their 1978 book Painted Ladies: San Francisco's Resplendent Victorians.
-Although polychrome decoration was common in the Victorian era, the colors used on these houses are not based on historical precedent.
+In American architecture, painted ladies are Victorian and Edwardian houses repainted, starting in the 1960s, in three or more colors that embellish or enhance their architectural details.
+The term was first used for San Francisco Victorian houses by Morley Baer, Elizabeth Pomada, and Michael Larsen in their 1978 book, Painted Ladies: San Francisco's Resplendent Victorians.
+Although polychrome decoration was common in the Victorian era, the colors used on these houses in the modern era are not based on historical precedent.

 Since then, the term has also been used to describe groups of colorfully repainted Victorian houses in other American cities, such as the Charles Village neighborhood in Baltimore; Lafayette Square in St. Louis; the greater San Francisco and New Orleans areas, in general; Columbia-Tusculum in Cincinnati; the Old West End in Toledo, Ohio; the neighborhoods of McKnight and Forest Park in Springfield, Massachusetts; and the city of Cape May, New Jersey.
-They also exist internationally, for example in New Zealand's capital city Wellington.
+They also exist internationally, for example in Wellington, New Zealand.